govCMS/sass-scaffold/README.md

 Golden rules: Dos and don'ts of containers
 :   - Something easy to consume for govCMS newcomers, and simpler than the official Docker documentation
+   - Explain what kind of changes should be saved where i.e. in Container Images, the repo, local volumes etc